vdmnsaiioa/electra/README.md

 # Multimodal ELECTRA

-**Multimodal ELECTRA** is an ongoing research project exploring equivariant graph neural networks for predicting electron density grids and molecular energies from atomic structures.
+**Multimodal ELECTRA** is an ongoing research project exploring equivariant graph neural networks for predicting electron density grids and molecular energies from atomic structures simultaneously.
 It is an extension of ELECTRA, which is a state of the art model for predicting electron densities only.
 The framework integrates a PyTorch Lightning–based ELECTRA model that constructs neighbor graphs from atomic configurations and learns density reconstruction and energy regression.